946336/Watchdog/Descriptions.md

 Required template parameters:

 * `Recurse RECURSE`: Used to determine if Watchdog should attempt to watch recursively.
-It is _not_ and error to recursively watch a file, though it is somewhat pointless.
+It is _not_ an error to recursively watch a file, though it is somewhat pointless.

 Optional template parameters (in order):